Citizenfitz/character-builder/src/markdown/talent-attribute-increase.md

+**Modifier:** none
+**Bonus:** none
-Adds +3 points to attributes distributed anyway the player likes.
-Cannot increase attributes beyond racial max (18 for humans).
-This talent may be taken multiple times.
+Adds +3 points to attributes distributed any way the player likes.
+Cannot increase attributes beyond racial maximum (18 for humans).
+This talent may be taken twice by a character.